-1. Establish Class Focus
+1. Establish Swimming Class Control and Focus

 Do not try to teach the lesson or instruct a new skill before every child has their focus on you.
 Teachers will have to establish class focus at the start and throughout the duration of the lesson while they progress from skill to skill.
 It’s very important the teachers learn the student names.
 Use light and shade in your voice to maintain interest while you speak.